Deva dynasty of Jammu: Ranjit Dev

-Ranjit Dev ruled Jammu State from 1733 to 1781.
-The Battle of Jammu (1774) was fought in his reign.During his time Jammu became a tributary of Jhanda Singh of Bhangi Misl.
+As per the Encyclopedia of Sikhism, Ranjit Dev ruled Jammu State from 1733 to 1781.
+According to R. L. Mehta, Ranjit Dev ruled Jammu from 1750 to 1781.
+The Battle of Jammu (1774) was fought in his reign.
+During his time Jammu became a tributary of Jhanda Singh of Bhangi Misl.

 Painting of Raja Amrit Pal of Basohli State with Raja Ranjit Dev of Jammu State and two of his sons, Jammu, ca.1765.
 Brij Raj Dev, the future successor, is wearing red and holding a hawk, and Dalel Singh is on the far-left wearing an indigo Kashmiri shawl with poppy border.

-Dhruv Dev's successor Raja Ranjit Dev (1735–1781) introduced social reforms such as a ban on sati (immolation of the wife on the pyre of the husband) and female infanticide.
+Dhruv Dev's successor Raja Ranjit Dev (1735–1781) introduced social reforms such as the discouragement of sati (immolation of the wife on the pyre of the husband) and female infanticide.
 Between the years 1735–1747, Ranjit Dev was imprisoned by the Mughals at Lahore as they believed he was disloyal to the Mughal regime.
 After Nadir Shah invaded the Mughal Empire in 1739, it allowed Raja Ranjit Dev to further develop the independence of Jammu.
 During the reign of Raja Ranjit Dev, Jammu dominated twenty-two surrounding Hill States, with them becoming tributaries of Jammu, such as formerly powerful states such as Basohli, Bhadarwah, Kishtwar, and Chinaini states.
 This reality led to the coining of a local phrase: bāyaṅ vīch Jammu sirdār hai (meaning "Jammu is the chief of the twenty-two hill states").
+The hill polity of Reasi was conquered by Jammu during his reign.
 Ranjit Dev had five ranis (queens), with polygamy being the norm for wealthy Dogra families.